 Zierer’s first coaster was Flitzer at Crystal Beach in Canada, which is no longer in operation.
 The coaster was named after the now-discontinued coaster model of which 10 were built.
-Only a handful of Flitzer coasters exist today, Flitzer at Morey’s Piers in New Jersey, USA, is probably the most famous.
+Only a couple of Flitzer coasters exist today, Flitzer at Morey’s Piers in New Jersey, USA, was probably the most famous.

 Zierer’s Product Range

 Zierer’s most popular model with over 80 installations currently operating – the Tivoli model has been superseded by the Force model (see below).
 Four variations of the Tivoli model were available – small, medium, large and custom.
 Tivoli coasters are family coasters usually consisting of an oval and/or figure of eight layout and are easily identifiable through their long trains and a friction wheel lift hill mechanism.

 There is only one of these coasters currently in operation.
 Riders are launched via a Linear Synchronous Motor Drive (LSM) system from the station straight up a tower and through a tightly-packed track with inversions.
 They are similar to Gerstlauer Euro-Fighters in appearance.

 Wicked at Lagoon, Utah